 I am a behavioral ecologist and evolutionary biologist interested in animal communication, color/behavior evolution, and visual ecology.
 My research focuses on understanding the evolution and function of coloration and display behaviors and how the environment influences trait diversity.
 I study these topics in a variety of bird species and other animals, such as spiders, but my current study system is hummingbirds.
-I am working on a Ph.D. in animal behavior at Arizona State University, where I am studying the co-evolution of hummingbird coloration and courtship displays.
+I completed my PhD in animal behavior at Arizona State University, where I studied the co-evolution of hummingbird coloration and courtship displays.

-I also actively maintain a blog where I discuss my travels, research, and various other topics involving graduate school life.
+I also actively maintain a blog where I discuss my travels, research, and various other topics involving academic life.
 Please check it out: Thoughts from a graduate student, amateur naturalist, and adventurer.